SravanChittupalli/Advanced-Vehicle-Classifier-and-tracker/README.md

 ![WORKING DEMO](https://github.com/SravanChittupalli/Advanced-Vehicle-Classifier/blob/master/Code/media/Pics_Readme/fulldemo.gif)

 ## To-Do
-I've tried this project using feature extraction , Hough Circle detection , area of truck , counting each wheel individually but atlast ended up using 2 iterations of the neural network on 2 different weights :sweat_smile:.
+I've tried this project using feature extraction , Hough Circle detection , Finding area and length of truck , counting each wheel individually but atlast ended up using 2 iterations of the neural network on 2 different weights one which classifies vehicles and the other that detects wheels :sweat_smile:.
 I understand that this is not an efficient method but I did not have enough resources to make a whole dataset by myself which includes cars, trucks , bikes , buses along with their wheels.
+Also I could not find many videos with trck , car facing to the side so that I can detect wheels easily.
 If anyone has any sugestions on solving this problem efficintly them please open an issue I will be more than happy to try and implement the suggestions or else you can even try to implement it on your own. :smile:
+- [] increase # of classes
+- [] add number plate recognition
+- [] increase efficiency

 ## References
 * [AlexyAB's YOLOV4](https://github.com/AlexeyAB/darknet)